Compare X Rays With Uv Rays

 A Brief History of Their Discoveries

-The discovery of X-rays by Wilhelm Conrad Röntgen in 1895 marked a pivotal moment in science and medicine.
+The discovery of X-rays by Wilhelm Conrad Röntgen in 1895 marked a critical moment in science and medicine.
 Röntgen was experimenting with a cathode-ray tube when he noticed that a fluorescent screen nearby was glowing, even when the tube was covered with black cardboard.
 He deduced that a new type of ray, capable of penetrating solid objects, was being emitted.
 He quickly realized the potential of these rays for medical imaging, and within weeks, the first X-ray images of human bones were produced.

 Applications in Medicine and Industry